ckchamara/discourse-student-verification-alert/README.md

 ## Version History

+- **2.1.0**: Fixed compatibility with modern Discourse - converted from widgets to Glimmer components, updated plugin outlets
 - **2.0.0**: Major update with configurable group targeting and default visibility to all users
 - **1.0.0**: Initial release with basic functionality